autometrics-dev/autometrics-go/README.md

 If you want the generated metrics to contain the function success rate, you _must_ name the error return value.
-This is why we recommend to name the error value you return for function you want to instrument.
+This is why we recommend to name the error value you return for the function you want to instrument.

 ### Generate the documentation and instrumentation code